-The 2021 TRGP, which is also CTAS Purpose Area #1: Public Safety and Community Policing, consists of two types of awards.
-The TRGP-Hire awards are for entry-level salaries and benefits for newly hired or rehired career law enforcement officers, or village public safety officers and the TRGP-Equipment/Training (TRGP-E/T) awards provide funding for background investigations, training, uniforms, basic issue equipment, technology, and vehicles for tribal law enforcement agencies.
+The 2022 TRGP, which is also CTAS Purpose Area #1: Public Safety and Community Policing, consists of two types of awards.
+The TRGP-Hire awards are for entry-level salaries and benefits for newly hired or rehired career law enforcement officers or village public safety officers, and the TRGP-Equipment/Training (TRGP-E/T) awards provide funding for background investigations, training, uniforms, basic issue equipment, technology, and vehicles for tribal law enforcement agencies.
+The duration of TRGP-Hire awards is five years (60 months).
+The duration of TRGP-E/T awards is three years (36 months).
+TRGP-Hire recipients are awarded five years (60 months) of funding for each position funded and are required to keep the position filled for the entire 60 months during the period of performance of the award.
+The 60 months do not need to be consecutive; if the officer filling the COPS Office funded position vacates the position, then the 60-month clock stops until the position is re-filled.
+An extension will likely be necessary to account for the gap.
+After the 60 months of COPS Office funding, the position must be filled for an additional 12 months after the award period ends, using local funds.
+See Retention condition on page 29.

 Technical assistance may be offered to TRGP recipients through the COPS Office's Collaborative Reform Initiative for Technical Assistance Center (CRI-TAC).
 CRI-TAC provides critical and tailored technical assistance resources to state, local, territorial, and tribal law enforcement agencies on a wide variety of topics.
 It features a "by the field, for the field" approach while delivering individualized technical assistance using leading experts in a range of public safety, crime reduction, and community policing topics.
-CRI-TAC is a public service and offered at no-cost to your agency.
+CRI-TAC is a public service and offered at no cost to your agency.
 More information about CRI-TAC and its tribal specific assistance is available at https://cops.usdoj.gov/collaborativereform.

 In addition, the COPS Office requires background investigations and basic officer training for all career law enforcement officers or village public safety officers hired under TRGP-Hire.
 If grant funds were not allocated for training, background investigations, or both during the application, you may request a budget modification from your Equipment and Training award to reallocate other award funds for these purposes.
+Please note, budget modification requests to increase your equipment and training requests are not allowed.
 In some cases, the COPS Office may also be able to assist with training costs if they were not allocated under the grant.
 Your grant program specialist can provide more information after you have accepted the award.